Mario Díaz-Balart: Political positions

 As of January 2018, Díaz-Balart had voted with his party in 92.4% of votes in the 115th United States Congress and voted in line with President Trump's position in 93.1% of votes.

 He is a founding member of the Congressional Hispanic Conference, a caucus of Hispanic Republican congressmen.

+Epstein files

+During the congressional debate over the Epstein Files Transparency Act, Representative Mario Díaz-Balart (R-FL) publicly expressed support for transparency and justice for victims but was noncommittal about signing the Epstein Files Transparency Act.
+In a statement on social media ahead of the House vote, Díaz-Balart described the work of the House Committee on Oversight and Reform under Republican leadership as having “released over 65,000 pages of documents, summoned key witnesses, and demanded full transparency from the Department of Justice, while also protecting the victims,” but still called the Epstein Files Transparency Act “flawed”.

+Unlike Representatives Ro Khanna and Thomas Massie, who led early bipartisan efforts to force release of the full Epstein files (not just the previously released 65,000 files), Díaz-Balart did not support those actions and was reported as voting with most House Republicans in support of the final bill only after President Trump weighed in.

 LGBT rights

 In May 2019, Díaz-Balart voted to prohibit discrimination on the basis of sexual orientation and gender identity in employment, housing, public accommodations, public education, federal funding, credit, and the jury system under the Equality Act.
 He joined seven other Republicans and 228 Democrats in supporting the legislation, which passed the United States House of Representatives during the 116th Congress.

 In February 2021, Díaz-Balart changed his position on the legislation, voting against it during the 117th Congress on the basis that it did not protect individuals or organizations who oppose LGBTQ rights.
 In a statement released after his vote, he claimed Democrats ignored Republicans' issues with the bill and "doubled down on some of the most troubling issues, including sabotaging religious freedom."